Family Fun Treasure Trove

 Traveller’s tip: Venture up to the ‘boomslang’ treetop canopy walkway at Kirstenbosch – kids will feel like little explorers, while you get to enjoy the view.

-Picturesque Hout Bay is a lovely place to spend some leisurely hours with the family – and a fair few animals!
+Picturesque Hout Bay is a lovely place to spend some leisurely hours with the family.
 Take a boat out to Seal Island, home to well over 60 000 Cape fur seals, or visit World of Birds Wildlife Sanctuary and Monkey Park – with over 3000 birds, it is the largest bird park in Africa.

 Right next door you will find the ‘Enchanted Forest’ jungle gym at Earthworx Garden Centre.
-Child minders watch the kids while you enjoy a coffee at the adjacent café.
-Or head to the Clay Café, where little ones can create their very own crockery.
+Child minders take care of the kids while you enjoy a coffee at the adjacent café or head to the Clay Café, where the kids can create their very own crockery.

 Traveller’s tip: Hungry?
 Massimo’s is renowned as one of the best Italian restaurants in Cape Town – and there’s a jungle gym in the garden!